 NATURE AND PURPOSE OF RESERVES Capital reserve

 Capital reserve was created under the previous GAAP (Indian GAAP), out of the profit earned from a specific transaction of capital nature.
-Further, it includes excess of net assets taken over the respective investments carried in Transferor Companies/ Demerged Company is treated as capital reserve.
-Capital reserve is not available for the distribution to the shareholders.
+Further, the excess of net assets taken over the respective investments carried in Transferor Companies/ Demerged Company is treated as capital reserve.
+Capital reserve is not available for distribution to the shareholders.

 Capital redemption reserve